-If credits are transferred, only the credit (and not the grade) appears on the Hellenic American University transcript.
-The grades do not transfer and do not become part of the student's GPA.
-Only grades given by Hellenic American University courses appear on the transcript and count toward the student’s cumulative GPA.
+If credits are transferred or waived, only the credit amount appears on your Hellenic American University transcript.
+The grades do not transfer and do not become part of your GPA.
+Only grades earned for Hellenic American University courses appear on your transcript.

 Courses may be waived under certain conditions.
 Waivers may be awarded for prior experiential learning and/or for credit by examination.
-When a course is waived, the Admissions Committee determines if credit will be granted (waivers without substitution) or no credit will be granted (waivers with substitution).
-If waivers are awarded without substitution, they appear on the University transcript with no grade.
+When a course is waived, Hellenic American University will determine if credit will be granted (waivers without substitution) or no credit will be granted (waivers with substitution).

 Waivers WITH Substitution for Professional Experience:

-An applicant with at least five years of experience in any professional area in which the University offers a degree may have the first professional course in that major area waived WITH substitution of another course (No credit is awarded for either non-collegiate sponsored instruction or prior experiential learning).
+If you have at least five years of experience in a professional area in which the University offers a degree you may have the first professional course in that major area waived WITH substitution of another course (No credit is awarded for either non-collegiate sponsored instruction or prior experiential learning).

 When credit is awarded on the basis of prior experiential or non-collegiate-sponsored learning alone, student learning and achievement are demonstrated to be at least comparable in breadth, depth, and quality to the results of institutionally provided learning experiences.